 The range of varietals in the Loire is quite astounding.

-Lesser known cepages for white wines are Romorantin used for Cour-Cheverny, cultivated on 200 hectares only, and for red wines there's Côt, known better elsewhere as Malbec, Grolleau, limited to 25% for Coteau du Loire, and Pineau d’Aunis (also know as Chenin Noir) an old Loire Valley cepage, now 1000 hectares only.
+Lesser know cepages for red wines include Côt (known better elsewhere as Malbec), Grolleau – limited to 25% for Coteau du Loire, and Pineau d’Aunis (also know as Chenin Noir) an old Loire Valley cepage, now 1000 hectares only.

 Chardonnay and Cabernet Sauvignon are grown, but are generally used for blending – to great effect with some of the sparkling wines.
 A small percentage of Cabernet Sauvignon is allowable in certain appellations. e.g. Saumur Champigny.